ARTbio/GalaxyKickStart/README.md

   * The target Operational System must have at least 4GB of RAM.
   * The target Operational System must have Ansible >= 1.8 (www.ansible.com).
   * The target Operational System must have ssh client and server running on port 22, and git client.
-  * The target Operational System must allow your user to ssh to it locally without user interactively input (you may use the bash script file https://github.com/ARTbio/ansible-artimed/blob/dev/galaxy_vm/extras/ssh.sh to do so in a Ubuntu Trusty 64 bits with ssh server and client properly installed).
+  * The target Operational System must allow your user to ssh to it locally without user interactively input (you may use the bash script file https://gist.github.com/fabiorjvieira/bb15ab456597123bac94 to do so in a Ubuntu Trusty 64 bits with ssh server and client properly installed).

 # Ansible Galaxy instance
 To deploy just execute:
 ```
 git clone --recursive -b dev https://github.com/ARTbio/ansible-artimed.git
 cd ansible-artimed/galaxy/
-hostIP=`hostname -I | cut -d " " -f 1`
-INSTALL_HOSTNAME=$hostIP ansible-playbook -i "localhost," galaxy.yml -vvvv
+ansible-playbook -i "localhost," galaxy.yml -vvvv
 ```
 Galaxy will be avaible in http port 80 (proxy NGINX) on the network ip where it was installed.